 What if I told you that studies have found that food choices directly correlate with how productive, engaged, and creative people are?
 Wouldn’t you want to invest in foods that will help your employees?
 Large amounts of a company’s budget are put toward improving performance, so it only makes sense to do something as simple and affordable as stocking the office with healthy snacks.
-Let’s take a closer look at the links between food, productivity, and the workplace, and consider some healthy snack ideas for your work pantry.
+Let’s take a closer look at the links between food, productivity, and the workplace, and consider some healthy office snack ideas for your work pantry.

 The Link Between Food and Productivity